skoczen/will/docs/plugins/bundled.md

 #### Github status

 Github is a critical piece of infrastructure for most dev shops.
 When it's having troubles, it's good to know.
-This plugin checks github's [status api](https://status.github.com/api/), and alerts chat if they go down, and when they're back up.
+This plugin checks github's [status api](https://status.github.com/api/), and alerts chat with the problem when they go down, and again when they're back up.

 #### Heroku status

 Heroku is also really widely used, and if you use it, when it's having troubles, it's good to know.
-This plugin checks heroku's [status api](http://status.heroku.com), and alerts chat if they go down, and when they're back up.
+This plugin checks heroku's [status api](http://status.heroku.com), and alerts chat with the problem when they go down, and again they're back up.

-If you don't use heroku, remember you can always disable this plugin in `config.py`:
+Note: if you don't use heroku, remember you can always disable this plugin in `config.py`:

 ```python
 PLUGIN_BLACKLIST = [